udaparts/socketpro/samples/module_sample/usqlite/README.md

 7. test_sharp: a test .NET c-sharp project for demonstration of using async sqlite server at client side.
 For detail, refer to the demo source code at the file test_sharp/Program.cs.

+8. test_cache: a test .NET c-sharp project for demonstration of async SQLite real-time update cache.
+For detail, refer to the demo source code at the file test_cache/frmCache.cs.

-8. DBPerf: a directory containing two projects for performance comparision between SocketPro approach and mysql/mariadb .NET provider.
+9. DBPerf: a directory containing two projects for performance comparision between SocketPro approach and mysql/mariadb .NET provider.

-8. Key features are:
+10. Key features are:
     - Simple for development
     - Support of both windows and linux platforms
     - Rich features with many unique ones because of its unique design